music-encoding/guidelines/_guidelines-v4/05-mensural/03-mensuralsigns/01-italianmensuration.md

 <!-- Later on (when approved in the schema) add the bracketed-and-percentage-expression: include desc atts="att.mensural.shared/divisio" -->

-The Italian mensuration signs can be encoded in the **@sign** attribute as well, with the values: ".t." for ternaria, ".q." for quaternaria, ".si." and ".i." for senaria imperfecta, ".sp." and ".p." for senaria perfecta, ".o." for octonaria, ".n." for novenaria, and ".d." for duodenaria.
-And the additional values for senaria gallica, ".sg." and ".g.", and senaria ytalica, ".sy." and ".y."
+The Italian mensuration signs can be encoded in the **@sign** attribute as well, with the values: "t" for ternaria, "q" for quaternaria, "si" and "i" for senaria imperfecta, "sp" and "p" for senaria perfecta, "oc" for octonaria, "n" for novenaria, and "d" for duodenaria.
+And the additional values for senaria gallica, "sg" and "g", and senaria ytalica, "sy" and "y".